The Consumer Rights Act 2015

 - as described by the seller.

-If digital content does not conform to these criteria, you have the right to a repair or replacement of the digital content you've purchased.
+If digital content does not conform to these criteria, you have the right to a repair or replacement of the digital content you've bought.

-But if that repair or replacement doesn’t fix the situation, you can ask for a price reduction which can be up to 100% of the cost of the digital content.
+But if a repair or replacement isn't possible, or doesn’t fix the situation, you can ask for a price reduction.
+This can be up to 100% of the cost of the digital content.